romanonly/advancedanalytics/Bayesian Learning.md

 Naive Bayes assumes that all the features are independent and only operates with pairwise correlations between the target and the feature.

-Bayesian network learning tries to find the best graph.
-This is NP complete problem and the solution is not unique neither the absolutely ground truth.
+Bayesian network learning tries to find the best graph that minimizaed some quanitative loss metruic such as maximum likelyhood.
+Finding a graph is NP-Complete problem, therefore various optimization strategies were developed which in general produce a non unique solution for some local minima.

+Look at the **Left** graph.
 Notice that many recovered dependecies actually make a lot of sense.
-For example:
-*Location.Code* (city, suburb, rural) influences %Edication (ED)*, *Income (Inc)*, *Vehicle Size*, *Gender Gr*, *TotalClaimAmount TCA*.
+For example: person's *Location.Code* (city, suburb, rural) influences (or is influenced by) *Edication (ED)*, *Income (Inc)*, *Vehicle Size*, *TotalClaimAmount TCA*.

- For instance, we can see the *Gender* can hardly be dependent on the *Location.Code*.
+Some of it doesn't makes much sense: we can see the person's *Gender Gr* is also linked the *Location.Code*.
-However, the link from *gender* to *income* (via *Location.Code*) makes sense.
+However, the two-edge link from *Gender* to *Income* (via *Location.Code*) can be observed in real life.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/17115347/34646280-a6e82056-f331-11e7-82ca-683501be0acf.jpg" width="400"/>